divinedeveloper/iec-web-service/README.md

     1. If we could get Excel/CSV file with only IEC numbers and Names, we could enhance this service to automatically read each iec no. and name, poll and fetch data from dgft, parse and save in db.

-    2. We could use scrapy to crawl and parse sites like tradegeniusindia to create an inhouse IEC datastore
+    2. We could use scrapy to crawl and parse sites like tradegeniusindia to create an IEC datastore

     3. A cron job can run to fetch iec details if dgft site was down.